rh-fran6/dc2deployment/README.md

     ```

 4. **Check the output**:
-    - The converted manifests will be saved in the `deployment` directory with filenames in the format `metadata.name_deployment.yaml`.
+    - The converted manifests will be saved in the `outputDirectory` directory with filenames in the format `metadata.name_deployment.yaml`.
-    - The original `DeploymentConfig` manifests are copied to the `conversion_items` directory with filenames in the format `metadata.name_deploymentconfig.yaml`.
+    - The original `DeploymentConfig` manifests are copied to the `workingDirectory` directory with filenames in the format `metadata.name_deploymentconfig.yaml`.

 ## Error Handling